 Lead Residential Supervisor Rachel Wirtanen, BSW, has a bachelor’s degree in social work from Metro State University, where she is also pursuing her master’s degree in social work.
 Her passion to help children is evident through her volunteer work at Tennyson Center for Children, Bannock Youth Center, Brandon Center, Jacob Academy, and the Special Olympics.
 As a volunteer at West Pines Behavioral Health, she led group therapy sessions for clients with a range of mental health issues.
 She completed an undergraduate internship with Urban Peak, a drop-in center for homeless youth.
 Like many social workers, Rachel has personal life experiences that drew her into this field.
 When asked why social work, she always answers, “I want to be who I wish I’d had when I was younger.”

 Parenting Coach Jodi Dible, MNM, has a bachelor’s degree in dietetics from Kansas State University and a master’s degree in nonprofit management from Regis University.
-She worked as residential staff in group homes for individuals with developmental disabilities, including a home for adult women with Down syndrome and a home for adolescent males with severe autism.
-As a case manager for United Cerebral Palsy in New York City, she coordinated and monitored services for children and adults with special
+She worked as residential staff in group homes for individuals with developmental disabilities, including a home for adult women and a home for adolescent males.
+As a case manager for United Cerebral Palsy in New York City, she coordinated and monitored services for children and adults with special needs.